khronokernel/py_sip_xnu/README.md

 Library returns a SIP object with the following properties:
 ```
 value                    - int    - raw value of SIP configuration
-breakdown                - dict - dictionary holding each SIP key and its value
+breakdown                - object - holds each SIP key and its value
 can_edit_root            - bool   - whether SIP allows editing of protected files
 can_write_nvram          - bool   - whether SIP allows writing to NVRAM
 can_load_arbitrary_kexts - bool   - whether SIP allows loading of arbitrary kexts
 ```

 If module accessed under Yosemite or earlier, `sip_xnu` will treat SIP as disabled.